Judo Throws - Complete List of Judo Throws

 Best judo techniques depends on the opponent attacks, if it's static opponent or what direction is off-balanced but generally we can think of Uchi-mata, Seoi-nage (especially the knee version), Tomoe-nage and Osoto-gari.

-Judokas learn these throws in dojo on tatamai and when they are able to proof the knowledge (and have some results from competitions) they will achieve higher Judo belt.
+Judokas learn these throws in dojo on tatami and when they are able to proof the knowledge (and have some results from competitions) they will achieve higher Judo belt.
+Check our page dedicated to Judo terms to understand the Judo terminology.

 NAGE-WAZA - throwing techniques